DarkZatarra/limehome_s3_challenge/README.md

 - Renaming a binary file to `binary.txt` and uploading it still recognizes it as `text/plain`, which is incorrect.
 - Checking the content type automatically using a Python method to verify if the content is binary or not.
 - Executing this method takes a lot of time, so processed files (object key + etag + content type + search string) are saved to a pickle file for later use.
 This approach is vulnerable to content type changes but provides some help.
-- For changes, comparing the bulk content page metadata with the pickle file to generate the list for processing is faster than iterating through each key and checking it against the pickle file.
+- In order to efficiently process only the files which were changed I thought of comparing the bulk content page metadata with the pickle file to generate the list for processing because it will be faster than iterating through each key and checking it against the pickle file.

 ### Development Steps

-#### Dummy Approach:
+#### Dummy Approach (Search in all objects ending with .txt):

 1. List all objects
 2. Filter objects ending with `.txt`